calrsg/Antedium/README.md

 Antedium requires the following permissions on a bot level:
 - Privileged message content intent (reading all new messages)

-## Public Bot

-To avoid setting up this bot locally, I host an instance that can be invited to your server using [this invite link](http://bot.glky.net).
-Alternatively, you can search for 'Antedium' on Discord's list of Verified bots and invite it directly through the client.

 ## Usage